Anusha-Rajarajan/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 ![output2](./12.png)

 ### RESULTS
-Thus interfacing an ultrasonic sensor to measure an obstracle is executed.
+Thus the distance value is measured in "CM" using ultrasonic sensor.